thedalles77/USB_Laptop_Keyboard_Controller/README.md

  See the YouTube KVM video at https://www.youtube.com/watch?v=M5-dYo2jt14

+ See the IBM Thinkpad 380ED Keyboard and Trackpoint Conversion to USB video at https://www.youtube.com/watch?v=WGSg1ky4UUs

  See the keyboard "Instructable" at https://www.instructables.com/id/How-to-Make-a-USB-Laptop-Keyboard-Controller/

  See the KVM "Instructable" at https://www.instructables.com/id/DIY-Portable-KVM-Crashcart-From-Recycled-Laptop-Pr/

+ See the IBM Thinkpad 380ED to USB project description at https://hackaday.io/project/171439-ibm-thinkpad-380ed-keyboardtrackpoint-to-usb

  Marcel's Python matrix generator program has been modified for the Teensy 3.2 and 4.0.
 His repo is forked here: